PrepEx vs TestGlider: which TOEFL platform gives you more expert practice?

 Is PrepEx better than TestGlider for TOEFL 2026?

 For most students who need to improve skills, yes.
-PrepEx is better as a daily practice and feedback platform.
+PrepEx is better as a daily practice and feedback platform because it combines 2,500+ expert-written questions, 19 TOEFL 2026 practice tests, and faster Speaking and Writing correction loops.
 TestGlider is better when your main need is a mock-test checkpoint.

 What does TestGlider include?

-Public TestGlider pages describe TOEFL mock tests, practice questions, AI-graded full and section tests, feedback, lectures, vocabulary, exercises, and AI recommendations.
+Public TestGlider pages describe 12 Full Test sets, over 660 TOEFL practice questions, AI-graded full and section tests, feedback, lectures, vocabulary, exercises, and AI recommendations.
 Check its current pricing page before buying because packaging can change.

 Can I use both PrepEx and TestGlider?